jckuri/Control_and_Trajectory_Tracking/README.md

 ## PID controller is a model free controller, i.e. it does not use a model of the car.
 Could you explain the pros and cons of this type of controller?
 Find at least 2 pros and cons for model free versus model based.

+Pros:
+1. Model-free PID controllers are already conceived.
+And we just need to tune them.
+So, we skip the modelling part.
+2. In spite of its simplicity, model-free PID controllers work if you tune them properly.
+3. Model-free PID controllers understand the nature of differential equations.
+Because they adapt proportionally to the error; prevent overshooting through the derivative term; and integrate the constant errors of the system.
+Differential equations are everywhere in the universe and in nature.
+So, PID controllers are universal in nature.
+4. The other approach, modeling the car and its dynamics requires an advanced understanding of differential equations and how to solve them.
+5. Sometimes models and their differential equations can be so complex that only a handful of people in the world can solve them.

+Cons:
+1. Sometimes tuning the parameters until getting perfect results is hard, if not impossible.
+2. Metaoptimizing the parameters while exploring all the possibilities takes a lot of time.
+So, accelerating the time of simulations while turning graphics off becomes an option to overcome this issue.
+3. PID controllers deal with continuous problems.
+Problems with discontinuities and singularities cannot be solved by using PID controllers.

 ## (Optional) What would you do to improve the PID controller?
 This is an open question, the coherence and justification of the answer is valued.